 I Don’t Want to Be a Frog was written by Dev Petty and illustrated by Mike Boldt.
 In this silly story, a young frog decides that he wants to be something other than a frog.
 He argues with his father about all the parts of being a frog that he doesn’t like, but eventually learns that being himself isn’t so bad.

-Frog Picture Books
+Frog Books for Kids

 One Frog Too Many (A Boy, a Dog, and a Frog) was written and illustrated by Mercer and Marianna Mayer.
 This wordless picture book follows a young boy who receives a frog as a gift, even though he already has one.
 The engaging illustrations will inspire kids to create their own story and dialogue.

 There Was an Old Lady Who Swallowed a Frog! was written by Lucille Colandro and illustrated by Jared Lee.
 In this repeating story, the old lady swallows a list of silly things, eventually creating something beautiful for the first day of spring.